ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-03-15-Duel_DDQN_with_PER.md

 ---

-A **Dueling Double DQN with Priority Experience Replay (Duel DDQN with PER)** implementation in tensorflow.
+A **Dueling Double Deep Q Network with Priority Experience Replay (Duel DDQN with PER)** implementation in tensorflow.

 Environment from OpenAI's gym: CartPole-v0